viamrobotics/docs/docs/services/vision/classification.md

 {{< alert title="Note" color="note" >}}

-Your classifier must have been trained or uploaded after the September 19, 2023.
+The feature is only available for classifiers that were uploaded after September 19, 2023.

 {{< /alert >}}